dexter-zone/dexter_core/contracts/pools/weighted_pool/README-NEW.md

 - `trade` : Trade related infromaton, it has following fields
     - `amount_in` : The amount of `offer_asset` to be sent by the user
     - `amount_out` : The amount of `ask_asset` to be received by the user
-    - `spread` : The spread associated with the swap tx.
+    - `spread` : Ignored.
+Always 0 for weighted pool.

 - `response` : It has 2 types, `Success` or `Failure` to specify the context of the swap result.
 If `Success`, the swap will succeed.
 If `Failure`, the swap will fail.